fonzcc/fonz/readme.txt

 ----------------

 Double scroll bars in each project page
-Reverse nav link colors (blue state should be gray, gray states should be blue) When in a project, Work link in nav should close the project
+When in a project, Work link in nav should close the project

 Sometimes when you are half way down a project page and you click next project, it needs to start at the top